 There is also precedent for the use of transitional terms after the GNSO was restructured, and the Board seat selected by the At-Large Community was implemented.

-To account for something such the Board's due consideration and implementation of the outcomes of work stream 2 accountability mechanisms, the proposal wouldn't require anything of the complexity after the 2002 reform effort.
+To account for something such the Board's due consideration and implementation of the outcomes of Work Stream 2 accountability mechanisms, the proposal wouldn't require anything of the complexity after the 2002 reform effort.

-RECOMMENDATION : The CCWG recommends that the Board adopts a transitional article in its Bylaws which would commit ICANN to confirm the relevant CCWG recommendations, and task the group with investigating potential enhancements to ICANN's accountability in the following list of areas <List of items to be detailed> (see section below).
+RECOMMENDATION : The CCWG recommends that the Board adopts a transitional article in its Bylaws which would commit ICANN to confirm the relevant CCWG recommendations, and task the group with investigating potential enhancements to ICANN's accountability in the following list of (see section below).

-Items for consideration within Work stream 2
+Items for consideration within Work Stream 2

-During the course of its deliberations, the CCWG encountered several items which it considered as work stream 2.
-The list of items considered for work stream 2 is the following :
+During the course of its deliberations, the CCWG encountered several items which it considered as Work Stream 2.
+The list of items considered for Work Stream 2 is the following :

-[Note: These items were selected when they met two cumulative criteria: presence in the WA2 document AND having been discussed during the CCWG meetings.
-This list NEEDS to be reviewed by the CCWG]

-- enhancements to ICANN's accountability based on the law(s) applicable to its actions
+Enhancements to ICANN's accountability based on the law(s) applicable to its actions;

-- Alternative options for ICANN's jurisdiction (understood as 'place of legal establishment') based on possible accountability limitations related to the current jurisdiction of the Corporation ;
+Alternative options for ICANN's jurisdiction (understood as 'place of legal establishment') based on possible accountability limitations related to the current jurisdiction of the Corporation ;

-- enhancements to the Ombudsman's role and function
+Enhancements to the Ombudsman's role and function;

-- Limiting ICANN's ability to deny transparency / disclosure requests
+Limiting ICANN's ability to deny transparency / disclosure requests;

-- improvements to ICANN's budgeting and planning process that guarantee the ability for the community to have input, and for that input to be given due consideration
+Improvements to ICANN's budgeting and planning process that guarantee the ability for the community to have input, and for that input to be given due consideration;

-- Define security audits and certification requirements for Icann’s IT systems
+Define security audits and certification requirements for ICANN’s IT systems;

+Institute a culture of default transparency at ICANN, including guidelines for when it is acceptable to classify information, requirements for logging decisions to classify information and procedure for de-classifying information;

+Improve diversity in all its aspects at all levels of the organization.

+QUESTION: The CCWG seeks input from the community regarding its proposed work plan for the CCWG Accountability work stream 2?
+If need be, please clarify what amendments would be needed.

 9. Implementation Plan Including Timing